danielsinderson/personal-website/src/pages/posts/book-vocoder.md

 I saw light fill the skulls of the birds my cat ate:
 a likeness of something numberless
-        I can't picture now.
+    &emsp;I can't picture now.
 Poverty moves in and out of my home.

 Life is a blizzard.
 It's a blizzard.
 It's burning.
 Like a premise or a scar
 the purest harvests are sown in a soil that doesn't exist.
 Day recedes to darkness,
-        dissolving sky to lavender,
+    &emsp;dissolving sky to lavender,
-                hardly a murmur,
+            &emsp;&emsp;hardly a murmur,
 only the compass keeping hope alive.
 With fingers pointing upward,
-        with fingers that we lick to test the wind,
+    &emsp;with fingers that we lick to test the wind,
 what we feel is pure word.
-        To perceive it is to realize it.
+    &emsp;To perceive it is to realize it.